Dansday/Latihan-Web-Alert/README.md

 Contributions to the project are welcome.
 If you encounter any issues or have any suggestions, please contact me.

-Thank you for your interest in this university project developed using Javascript.
+Thank you for your interest in this university project developed using JavaScript.